oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Deploy the account service

   You will now deploy your account service to the Oracle Backend for Spring Boot using the CLI.
+You will deploy into the `application` namespace, and the service name will be `account`.
+Run this command to deploy your service, make sure you provide the correct path to your JAR file:

+    ```
+    oractl> <copy>deploy --isRedeploy false --appName application --serviceName account --jarLocation /path/to/accounts/target/accounts-0.0.1-SNAPSHOT.jar --imageVersion 0.0.1</copy>
+    uploading... upload successful
+    building and pushing image... docker build and push successful
+    creating deployment and service... create deployment and service  = account, appName = application, isRedeploy = true successful
+    successfully deployed
+    ```

    > What happens when you use the Oracle Backend for Spring Boot CLI **deploy** command?
    When you run the deploy command, the Oracle Backend for Spring Boot CLI does several things for you: